Legal

 - To fulfil a contract with you, where one exists

-We will never sell, rent, or share your personal data with third parties for marketing purposes.
+I will never sell, rent, or share your personal data with third parties for marketing purposes.

 4. Legal Basis for Processing